carlInvoker/RSSparser/README.md

 Password: admin222

-8) Set up file storage to save the publication date of the last news parsed from https://lifehacker.com/rss: sail artisan make:datefile
+8) Set up file storage to save the publication date of the last news parsed from https://lifehacker.com/rss:

+        sail artisan make:datefile

 9) Now the project is set up, and is avaible at localhost.
-You can run <<  sail artisan schedule:work  >> to run scheduled task, which dispatches a job to laravel worker.
-Then you can stop schedule worker with "ctrl+c" and run laravel jobs with worker <<  sail artisan queue:work  >>.
+You can run

+        sail artisan schedule:work

+to run scheduled task, which dispatches a job to laravel worker.
+Then you can stop schedule worker with "ctrl+c" and run laravel jobs with worker.

+        sail artisan queue:work

 This will run all jobs.
 I didn't automate it with supervisor, because i am not expierenced with docker enough, and as far as i know supervisors are mostly used for production, not development.